Popravljam/orcid-chrome-extension/README.md

 ## 📸 Screenshots

+> **Note**: Screenshots coming soon!
+For now, you can test the extension yourself to see it in action.

 ### ORCID ID Detection
 When the extension detects an ORCID ID on a page, it:
 - Highlights the ID in green with an underline